jacobtomlinson/carte-noire/_posts/2016-12-02-i-dont-belong.md

 title:      i dont belong
 date:       2016-12-02 15:19:44
 author:     Aamir Azhar
-summary:    I do not accept this world.
-To it, I shall always say no.
+summary:    'I do not accept this world.
+To it, I shall always say no.' Jung Zorndyke, Blue Submarine No.6.
 categories: poetry
 thumbnail:  pencil-square-o
 tags: